Eastern fence lizard: Description

 The eastern fence lizard can grow from 4.0 to 7.5 inches (10 to 19 cm) in total length (including tail).
 It is typically colored in shades of gray or brown, and has keeled scales, with a dark line running along the rear of the thigh.
 A female is usually gray and has a series of dark, wavy lines across her back.
 The belly is white with black flecks, with some pale blue on the throat and belly.
 The male is usually brown, and during the summer, has a more greenish-blue and black coloration on the sides of the belly and throat than the female.
 The young look like the females, but are darker and duller.
+Both sexes have keeled scales.

 The lizards mostly inhabit sparsely wooded areas with ample sunlight, such as pine barrens with sandy or loose soil.
 They can be found basking atop of both natural and artificial structures including coarse woody debris, tree stumps, rock piles, sandy hills, dead logs, and fence posts.
 They are most active in the early morning sun when the ground has not been fully warmed up yet.
-They seek refuge inside structures when it gets too hot and at night.
+They seek refuge under structures such as woodpiles, logs, and rocks for coverage and protection when it gets too hot and at night.